lindseysim/templatize/more/sections/README.md

 Bob is a chef.
 ```

-Note in the above that `_display` does not reverse the behavior of inverse sections (the section `{{^job}}Unemployed{/job}}` is still hidden as `job` itself is not evaluated to false).
+Note in the above that `_display` does not reverse the behavior of inverse sections.
 Also, nested section data may still be accessed and rendered outside of the section, even if the section itself is set not to display.

 &nbsp;